side-projects-42/Resource-Store-2/Container/NZKAS/jquery-license/README.md

 ## Adding a new org/repository

 1. Add the organization name to the `owner` array in `config.json`
 2. Set up the Webhook in the Settings page of the GitHub org or repo:
     - Payload URL is the URL to the Webhook server run by `bin/server.js`
     - Content-type should be `application/x-www-form-urlencoded`
     - Secret is empty
     - Event types is “Pull request”
 3. Grant jquerybot write access to all the repositories that you want to apply CLA checks to

 ## Debugging

 The [debug](https://www.npmjs.org/package/debug) module is used for debug messages.
 To enable all debugging, run any script with `DEBUG=*`.
-You may want to exclude the GitHub requests since they're large and noisy; to do so use `DEBUG=*,-github:*`.
+You may want to exclude the GitHub requests since they’re large and noisy; to do so use `DEBUG=*,-github:*`.

 The following debug names are used: